 Everyone who works with M&G NSW in a paid or volunteer capacity follows our Code of Conduct.

 This code defines the ethical framework for our decision-making, and outlines the standards of behaviour required to maintain the effectiveness of M&G NSW as a service organisation.
 It also demonstrates the commitment of the organisation to provide a secure work place, and provide dignity and respect for all.

 If you are working with M&G NSW as a volunteer or intern, you are protected by the Volunteer Policy contained in the Handbook.
 You are asked to read and abide by the policies contained within it as well as the Code of Conduct.

-M&G NSW is a not-for-profit organisation that receives core funding from the NSW Government through Arts NSW, with additional funding from project grants.
-M&G NSW is also assisted by the Commonwealth Government through the Australia Council for the Arts, its arts funding and advisory board.
+M&G NSW is a not-for-profit organisation that receives core funding from the NSW Government through Create NSW, with additional funding from project grants.

 M&G NSW is located at The Arts Exchange in The Rocks, Sydney.